 - Keep the target job or internship description in mind when writing your resume

-- Give more space and emphasis on the aspects of your experience that are most pertinent to the position
+- Give more space and emphasis to the aspects of your experience that are most pertinent to the position

 - Typically, resumes written by college students and recent graduates are limited to one page

-- Two-page resumes are the exception but are appropriate if you are applying to a scientific or scholarly research position or graduate school.
-Also, longer resumes are appropriate for certain industries where extensive experience such as community engagement or performing arts is relevant
+- Two page resumes are the exception and are appropriate if you are applying to a scientific or scholarly research position or graduate school.
+Longer resumes are also appropriate for certain industries where extensive experience such as community engagement or performing arts is relevant

 - Use your full name and set it apart from the body of the resume

-- For security reasons, do not include your address on your resume, especially if you are uploading your resume on an online job board.
-List one telephone number where you can be reached at all times, and where you have an appropriate voicemail greeting
+- List one telephone number where you can be reached at all times, and where you have an appropriate voicemail greeting

-- We recommend creating a new email address (other than your bates.edu address) dedicated to your job search and check it regularly
+- Include your Bates email address or create a new email address dedicated to your job search; whichever you use, be sure to check it regularly

 - List the name(s) of college(s) attended (including off-campus study), location (city and state or country), degree or certificate received (spell out Bachelor of Arts or Science), expected date of completion, major/minor/concentration

-- Include the name of your high school if you are an underclass student, if it is relevant to your career or geographic pursuits or if it is nationally known; it is fine to leave this information out if you do not have enough room
+- High school is optional on a resume.
+Include the name of your high school if you are an underclass student or if it is relevant to your career or geographic pursuits; it is fine to leave high school out if you need space to emphasize newer college experience

-- While your grade point average (GPA) is generally not required on a resume, many employers in finance and consulting require the GPA be included.
-If the job description lists a required minimum GPA, then you should include your GPA on the resume.
-Otherwise, only include your GPA if it enhances your qualifications; see a counselor if you are uncertain.
+- While your grade point average (GPA) is generally not required on a resume, many employers, specifically in finance and consulting, require the GPA be included.
+If the job description lists a required minimum GPA, then you should include your GPA on the resume, referencing the Bates 4.0 scale.
+Otherwise, only include your GPA if it enhances your qualifications (generally above a 3.5); see a Purposeful Work advisor if you are uncertain

 - This section can stand alone or can be included as part of your education section

-- List academic honors (e.g., Dean’s List) and any achievements that demonstrate academic excellence
+- List academic honors (e.g., Dean’s List,) athletic honors (e.g., Fall All-NESCAC) and any achievements that demonstrate academic excellence

 - Senior thesis may be included here, especially if you were selected to complete an honors thesis

 This section shows how your work experience relates to your career or job choice and demonstrates to the employer that you have the skills necessary to do the work.
-Include relevant experiences and skills gained from any of the following: full-time, summer, and part-time work, internships, fieldwork, special research projects, volunteer work, and extracurricular activities.
+Include relevant experiences and skills gained from any of the following: full-time, summer, and part-time work, internships, field work, special research projects, unpaid/volunteer work, and extracurricular activities.
 Here are some tips:

-- Experience should be listed in reverse chronological order; include dates and location
+- Experience should be listed in reverse chronological order, with the most recent experience at the top; always include dates and location

-- Leadoff with the name of the employer or organization and your job title
+- Lead off with the name of the employer or organization and then your job title (e.g. intern, volunteer)

 - Emphasize experiences that illustrate your strengths, interests and transferable skills (e.g., leadership, communication, research, customer service)